is Muskoka's most popular, largest and longest running outdoor art and

-recent digital JPEG images that represents the style and quality of work that will be exhibited and sold at the Summer Show plus one image or before May 31, 2019, a copy of your public liability Certificate of Insurance with a minimum amount of $1 million must included with your application.
+recent digital JPEG images that represents the style and quality of work that will be exhibited and sold at the Summer Show plus one image or before May 31, 2019, a copy of your public liability Certificate of Insurance with a minimum amount of one million dollars must included with your application.
 You must name Muskoka Arts & Crafts Inc. as an applicable, a copy of the permission agreement to use copyrighted